 Phytochemical screening of various extracts from leaf and bark revealed the presence of secondary metabolites such as tannins, flavonoids, and alkaloids.
 These metabolites were known to show medicinal activities as well as exhibiting physiological activities (Sofowora, 1993).
 The presence of these phytochemical compounds in the plant materials suggests the potential medicinal value of their extracts in the prevention and/or cure of specific diseases (Razyid et al., 2020).
-The presence of these metabolites is revealed in the ethanolic extracts bark with the presence of quinones (Chaibou et al., 2020) and also in methanol stem bark extract of Bauhinia rufescens Lam (Usman et al., 2009; Agush et al., 2013).
-These metabolites are also revealed in Sclerocarya birrea (Niang et al., 2021), Sebastiania chamaelea (L.) (Mamadou et al., 2014) and Emilia sonchifolia (L) (Essien et al., 2020).
+The presence of these metabolites is revealed in the ethanolic extracts bark with the presence of quinones (Chaibou et al., 2020) and also in the methanol stem bark extract of Bauhinia rufescens Lam (Usman et al., 2009; Agush et al., 2013).
+These metabolites are also revealed in Sclerocarya birrea (Niang et al., 2021), Sebastiania chamaelea (L.) (Mamadou et al., 2014), and Emilia sonchifolia (L) (Essien et al., 2020).
 These compounds are frequently encountered in plant extracts such as Ziziphus mauritiana Lam, (Folié et al., 2017) Bauhinia purpurea L. and Bauhinia variegata L. (Pallavi et al., 2020).
-These metabolites, particularly phenols and flavonoids, are the main and most common composents of plants with antioxidant activity (Khajapeer et al., 2018).
+These metabolites, particularly phenols, and flavonoids, are the main and most common components of plants with antioxidant activity (Khajapeer et al., 2018).

 Oral administration of glucose (4 g/kg b.w.) leads to hyperglycaemia in mice, then a gradual return to the initial value.
-Under the same experimental condition, methanolic and acetonic extracts at doses of 500, 700 and 1000 mg/kg b.w. of B. rufescens Lam reduce in a dose-dependent the glycemia of normal mice and the hyperglycemia induced by glucose in the same range with the positive control.
-In this study, it was observed in the methanolic extracts that the leaves have a greater hypoglycemic activity than the bark in normoglycemic mice.
-However, the barks have more reducing effect than the leaves with the acetonic extracts on the glycemia of the animals.
+Under the same experimental condition, methanolic and acetonic extracts at doses of 500, 700, and 1000 mg/kg b.w. of B. rufescens Lam reduce in a dose-dependent the glycemia of normal mice and the hyperglycemia induced by glucose in the same range with the positive control.
+In this study, it was observed in the methanolic extracts that the leaves have greater hypoglycemic activity than the bark in normoglycemic mice.
+However, the barks have a more reducing effect than the leaves with the acetonic extracts on the glycemia of the animals.
 Under the same experimental conditions, methanolic and acetonic extracts of B. rufescens Lam also leads to a dose-dependent reduction in the glycemia of normal mice and glucose-induced hyperglycemia.
 This hypoglycemic activity was observed with methanolic leaf extracts at a dose of 400 mg/kg b.w.
 (Aguh et al., 2013).
 These results show that B. rufescens Lam has antidiabetic activity.
 Thus, this hypoglycemic effect could be explained by a stimulation of insulin secretion by the pancreas (Jackson and Bressler, 1981) and/or, probably, by an increase in peripheral glucose utilization (Yasodha et al., 2008).
-In addition, the use of the leaves of B. rufescens Lam can be done in the traditional way in sauces or herbal teas, with moderation by dietary habits to avoid any toxic effect from an excess.
+In addition, the use of the leaves of B. rufescens Lam can be done in the traditional way with moderation by dietary habits to avoid any toxic effects from excess.
+In fact, the doses administered (500, 700, and 5000 mg/kg CP) during these experiences did not cause any mortality in the treated mice.